615283/yandex-translator-java-api/README.md

 Quickstart
 ==========

-Compile as library by putting your Yandex API Key in ApiKeys.java then compiling with `mvn clean install`
+Compile as library by putting your Yandex API Key in ApiKeys.java then compiling with `mvn clean install` Or just compile without API Key and use the TranslateUtils class to provide the key as a method argument.

 ```java
 import com.rmtheis.yandtran.language.Language;